Yesterday's Enemy: Plot

 The lost remnants of a British Army brigade headquarters make their way through the Burmese jungle, retreating from the Japanese.
-The group, numbering over thirty, is led by Captain Langford because the most senior officer, a brigadier, is one of several who are wounded.
+The group, numbering over thirty, is led by Captain Alan Langford because the most senior officer, a brigadier, is one of several who are wounded.
 The group arrives at a small village which is enemy-occupied.
 After a short but costly battle, the small detachment of Japanese soldiers in the village is wiped out.

 Among the Japanese dead is a colonel, an unusually high-ranking officer to be with such a small group.
 The dead officer possesses a map with unknown markings.
 A Burmese man is caught trying to flee and he is revealed to be an informer employed by the Japanese.
 Langford interrogates the man about the dead colonel and the map and when he refuses to talk, Langford selects two men from amongst the villagers, saying he will have them both executed if the informer does not co-operate.
 The villagers plead for mercy and the doctor, a civilian correspondent named Max and the padre angrily protest at Langford's decision, but the captain is unmoved.
-The two hostages are killed by Langford's men, prompting the informer to begin divulging what he knows.
+The two hostages are killed by Langford's men, the informer remaining silent until the captain prepares to execute him next, leading him to immediately begin divulging what he knows.
 The map contains plans for a major Japanese flanking attack which aims to cut off the British army from its supply lines and leave it surrounded.
 Langford is anxious to send a warning, but the group's radio has been damaged.

 Langford orders Sergeant McKenzie to execute the informer and then announces that the British wounded are to be left behind so as not to impede the group's progress back to Allied territory.
 The doctor, Max and the padre are enraged by the decision, but the dying brigadier and the other wounded agree to remain in the village.
 The group's presence in the village is discovered by enemy scouts, so Langford decides to send McKenzie, the doctor and two others back to British headquarters to raise the alarm, thinking a smaller group will have a better chance of getting through whilst the remainder of the group will remain to defend the village and delay the enemy as long as possible.
 Langford offers Max and the padre the chance to go with them, but they both refuse, suggesting that another two men go in their place.
 McKenzie's group leaves the village, but it is soon ambushed and all in it are killed.